In one paragraph

 For property purchase purposes, OCI cardholders are treated on par with NRIs under FEMA (NDI Rules 2019, Rule 21).
 Both categories can buy residential property and development-authority residential plots with the same account and documentation requirements.
 The distinction matters more for agricultural land — which neither can buy anyway.

-Always confirm with a FEMA advisor and the YEIDA scheme brochure before applying.
-Scheme rules set by YEIDA (a state authority) may include specific clauses for NRI applicants — such as requiring an Indian co-applicant or attested documents — that vary scheme to scheme.
-The FEMA framework permits the purchase; scheme-specific rules govern the paperwork.
+Always confirm with a FEMA advisor and the YEIDA scheme brochure before applying — scheme rules may include NRI-specific clauses, such as requiring an Indian co-applicant, that vary scheme to scheme.

 2026 scheme facts — rates, sizes and demand